-The Chief Accusations made about Helena P. Blavatsky: The Hodgson-Coulomb Case, Plagiarism, and Inventing the Adepts
+The Main Accusations made against Helena Blavatsky: Hodgson-Coulomb Case, Plagiarism and Inventing the Adepts

 - What was the Hodgson Report

 - Account of Constance Wachtmeister the day the S.P.R. hit H.P.B.’s Desk

 - Walter A. Carrithers on the Hodgson-Coulomb Case

 - Sylvia Cranston on Accusations of Plagiarism in Blavatsky’s Writings

 - David Reigle on the Hodgson Case and Scholarly Views of Helena Blavatsky

 - Vladimir Solovyov and the United Church under Russia and Anti-Christian Conspiracy

 - The Character of H.P.B. according to Close Associates